Deadline for submission of 1) application and 2) supporting

 Definition of clinical and translational research for the purpose of these awards

 Applicable clinical research pertains to diagnostic criteria, management guidelines, statistical or design methodology, or findings relevant to any of those categories.
 Applicable translational research pertains to applied basic or laboratory science that fits within the above categories, but that must clearly demonstrate translation of its findings to the clinic and include future plans for how this will occur.
 Basic or laboratory science that does not fit within the above requirements is outside the scope of this competition.
-In short, demonstrating relevance of the research to the mission of the Consortium Network is essential.
+In short, demonstrating relevance of the research to the mission of the International Network is essential.
 Those considering applications based on basic or laboratory science pertaining to orofacial pain and related conditions are recommended to first refer to the IADR Neuroscience Group’s Wiley-Blackwell Investigator award description and determine if their research would better fit eligibility criteria for that award and, if so, then the research will not likely fit the criteria for this award.
-If individuals still have queries about the eligibility of their research after referring to the Neuroscience Group’s award criteria they should contact the chair of the Consortium’s award (insert email address) with a brief abstract (<250words) of their research to ascertain if it is eligible for inclusion in the Consortium network’s competition.
+If individuals still have queries about the eligibility of their research after referring to the Neuroscience Group’s award criteria they should contact the chair of the International Network’s award (see below under Application Process) with a brief abstract (<250words) of their research to ascertain if it is eligible for inclusion in the International Network’s competition.

 Applying for the award